RenderKit/ospray/doc/api.md

   float         aoIntensity                       1  ambient occlusion strength
   ------------- ---------------------- ------------  ----------------------------
   : Special parameters understood by the SciVis renderer.

-Note that the intensity (and color) of AO is deduced from an [ambient light] in the `lights` array.^[If there are multiple ambient lights then their contribution is added] If `aoSamples` is zero (the default) then ambient lights cause ambient illumination (without occlusion).

 ### Path Tracer